 Heartburn is very common and brings discomfort to millions.
+What causes heartburn?
 The condition is the result of stomach acid backing up into the esophagus, and it can produce a burning sensation in the throat or chest.
 Other common symptoms include sore throat, coughing, hoarseness, regurgitation, and difficulty swallowing.

 Make Dietary Changes to Prevent Heartburn